rockfordlhotka/Cloud-Native-HOL/src/Lab02/readme.md

 To do this for Kubernetes you use the `kubectl` command to create a secret that contains the credentials, and then provide the name of that secret in the `deploy.yaml` file.

+> The bash commands used in this step won't all work in Git Bash, so a real Linux CLI is required; such as the one provided by Windows-Subsystem-for-Linux (WSL).
+IF YOU DON'T HAVE WSL then you can run the individual commands from `creds.sh` in Azure itself via the "Try It" button on [this web page](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal).

-Here are the steps:
+Here are the steps if you have WSL:

 1. **Using WSL** change directory to src/Lab02
 1. `chmod +x creds.sh`
 1. `./creds.sh myrepository`
 1. Make note of the resulting service principal id and password

-> The bash commands used in `creds.sh` won't all work in Git Bash, so a real Linux CLI is required; such as the one provided by Windows-Subsystem-for-Linux (WSL).
-IF YOU DON'T HAVE WSL then you can run this command in Azure itself via the "Try It" button on [this web page](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal).

 The output should be something like this: